Avg. Time: 3 or 4 days.

 Route / Conditions :

-- As with all designated Great Walks, the Heaphy Track is well marked and easy to follow.
+- As with all designated Great Walks, the trail is well marked and easy to follow from start to finish.